Family

 In 1908, the saloon on the corner was converted into a grocery store by Vittorio.
 (Second Deed in name of V. Traverso) The 1910 US Census includes 25 boarders.
 In early 1933, the hotel was remodeled into apartments and were owned by the Traverso's until sold in 1977.

-Vittorio and Lusia retired and lived next door at 1654 Grant Avenue which Vittorio purchased November 17, 1909.
+Vittorio and Luisa retired and lived next door at 1654 Grant Avenue which Vittorio purchased November 17, 1909.

 Vittorio became ill with pleurisy in 1925.
 He smoked 20 to 30 cigars a day.
 He died December 7, 1933.
 Luisa moved to an apartment at 487 Greenwich Street.
 She died December 20, 1937.
 Both Vittorio and Luisa were buried at Cypress Lawn Memorial Cemetery in Colma, just south of San Francisco.